Jump to content

 Chris Gibson: get a tick extractor from a vet's.
 Simple but highly efficient.

-Chris Durdin: book parking before you travel – it saves money (see below).
+Chris Durdin: book parking long before you travel – it saves money (see below).
+Have a wash basin plug in your sponge bag - it's amazing how often it comes in handy.
+And a small bar of soap.

-Rob Macklin (on a similar theme, and greener): if travelling by rail always book well in advance, it’s much cheaper.
+Rob Macklin: if travelling by rail always book well in advance, it’s much cheaper (and greener).

 Robin Hamilton: take Chris Gibson’s animals guide (right) – much more compact than heavy field guides to reptiles & amphibians and mammals.